redlibrarian/redlibrarian.github.io/_posts/2020-11-15-intellectual-freedom-as-origin.markdown

 is a good opportunity to rethink the assumptions of intellectual freedom and the consequences such assumptions force upon us; the crowning irony of a profession supposedly committed to intellectual freedom.

+This contradiction at the heart of intellectual freedom - obscured by the reification of the social relations of intellectual activity and "freedom" itself - require resolution.
+Whatever we end up with, and this resolution would likely have another name than "intellectual freedom", has to take both the genealogy of its concepts and its obligations seriously.
+As always, however, this will in turn require a transformation of the social relations that produced the social contract, Kantian enlightenment, and library values themselves.